 8. That moment when you see the train you have to take is hitting the platform just when you got there, and the only thing that separates you two is the ratchet.
 Then you realize you forgot to charge your MetroCard!

-9. It’s pure happiness when you are late, but the express train arrives before the local one.
+9. It’s pure happiness when the express train arrives before the local one.
 It’s a small happy moment!

 10. Not all the stations sell tickets.
 This is NOT usual, but it happens.
 One time – and only this time – I had to walk from one station to another just to buy a ticket.